dschalk/monads-for-functional-javascript/README.md

   });
 ```
 There are more efficient ways of generating the three arrays; but when you are familiar with the monads, the above code is easy to read and understand.
 User data -> mMitterFib5.release(num) -> test -> (A) generate a longer array and display or (B) truncate and display -> mMitterPrime5.release -> test -> (A) generate a longer array and display or (B) truncate and display -> generate the prime Fibonacci numbers and display them.

-Here is an efficient way of computing prime Fibonacci numbers.
+The "primeFib()" function demonstrates an efficient way to compute prime Fibonacci numbers.
 It uses two instances of MonadState along with some auxiliary functions.
-Here is the function that generates an array of Fibonacci numbers and an array of prime Fibonacci numbers:
+Here is the definition of primeFib:

 ## primeFib
 ```javascript